 - COMMUNICATION: The MGC will implement a digital campaign across its multiple social media channels to promote awareness.
 Likewise, it will educate the public about MGC’s voluntary self-exclusion program and the Massachusetts Council on Compulsive Gambling helpline.

 - SUPPORT: MGC supports the Cambridge Health Alliance’s ‘Gambling Disorder Screening Day’ taking place on March 12, 2019.
 On the same day, GameSense Advisors will offer problem gambling screening at Plainridge Park Casino, Encore Boston Harbor and MGM Springfield.

 Kudos to MGM International for implementing GameSense at its resorts in Las Vegas and elsewhere around the country, not just in Springfield where it is required.

 Gambling Companies Also Looking to Help

 Everi, IGT, and Aristocrat are only a few of the gambling industry giants working with the AGA create responsible gambling.
 Check out these articles from the AGA’s website:

-Every casino in New England has some form of help, from self-exclusion programs, live chat link on websites for immediate help, or state hotlines like Connecticut Council on Problem Gambling.
+Every casino in New England has some form of help.
+Resources include self-exclusion programs, live chat link on websites for immediate help, in addition to state hotlines like Connecticut Council on Problem Gambling.
 For more information on problem gambling, go to the National Council on Problem Gambling website.
 Help each other if your friends, family or children seem to be spending money they don’t have.
 If you have questions or concerns about your own gambling, take the 20 Question Check at Gambler’s Anonymous.
 Wouldn’t it be great to not have to worry?